 In which the affections gently lead us on,—

-In this section Wordsworth is speaking about his memories and how they’ve brought up more happy memories and the good deeds associated with them.
-His burden, that which comes from the “weary weight” of the world is lightened when he is in a natural space.
+In this section, Wordsworth is speaking about his memories and how they’ve brought up more happy memories and the good deeds associated with them.
+His burden, which comes from the “weary weight” of the world is lightened when he is in a natural space.

 Take a look at these examples of Romantic poems: